-The Accelerated Studies for Adults and Professionals program is an adult degree completion program offered through the Division of Business and Economic Development that leads to the degree Bachelor of Business Administration (B.B.A.) with a concentration in Management or concentrations in Management and Finance.
+The Accelerated Studies for Adults and Professionals program is an adult degree completion program offered through the Division of Business and Economic Development that leads to the degree Bachelor of Business Administration (B.B.A.) with a concentration in Accounting, Finance, Management, or Supply Chain/Logistics.
 The program is designed to meet the needs of working adults who are typically employed full-time and are highly committed to completing their degrees.
 The Accelerated Studies for Adults and Professionals students share a common educational goal and contribute their diverse individual experiences to the learning process.
 Students accepted into this program must have completed a substantial number of semester hours in an accredited post-secondary program.

-Additionally, they must have reached the age of 25 and have worked for three years.
+Additionally, they must have reached the age of 25.
 After admission to the college as a transfer student, a potential Accelerated Studies for Adults and Professionals student may apply for acceptance into the program.
 (See the section on transfer students.)